 When you install Google Analytics 4 on your website, the analytics tool will automatically start tracking website visitors.
 You can find these default metrics by visiting the “Reports” panel in Google Analytics.

-The Acquisition Overview report (above) shows total users and new users over the time frame you’ve selected.
+The Acquisition Overview report (above) shows the total users and new users over the time frame you’ve selected.
 To analyze traffic from organic search, click to open either the User Acquisition or Traffic Acquisition report.

 For example, the Traffic Acquisition report (below) breaks down users, engaged sessions, and engagement rate by channel — including organic search.
 This overview is helpful for comparing search to other channels.